digitallyinduced/ihp/CONTRIBUTING.md

 When making changes to the development tooling, we have to start the server differently, without `devenv up`.
-We have to use `make console` to load your application together with the framework located in `IHP`.
+We have to use `ghci` to load your application together with the framework located in `IHP`.

 ```
 ghci
+-- Add the IHP/ihp-ide directory to the load path
+:set -iIHP/ihp-ide
+-- Load the development server
 :l IHP/ihp-ide/exe/IHP/IDE/DevServer.hs
 main
 ```